-- Commonly, probability is regarded to be a branch of applied mathematics that provides tools for data analysis (and also theorizes games of chance). - Historically, as modern science was initiated from deterministic views of the world, probability had a marginal role for peculiar unpredictable phenomena. - Nonetheless, probability is a more general concept that helps shape a consistent, realistic and powerful view of the world. - Probability has provided grounds for philosophical concepts such as indeterminism and causality, as well as for extending the typical mathematical logic, offering the mathematical foundation of induction. - In typical scientific and technological applications, probability provides the tools to quantify uncertainty, rationalize decisions under uncertainty, and make predictions of future events under uncertainty, in lieu of unsuccessful deterministic predictions.
+- Commonly, probability is regarded to be a branch of applied mathematics that provides tools for data analysis. - Nonetheless, probability is a more general concept that helps shape a consistent, realistic and powerful view of the world. - Historically, the modern science was initiated from deterministic views of the world, in which probability had a marginal role for peculiar unpredictable phenomena. - However, in the turn of the nineteenth century, radical developments in physics and mathematics has given the probability theory a central role in the scientific scene, in the understanding and the modelling of natural phenomena. - Furthermore, probability has provided grounds for philosophical concepts such as indeterminism and causality, as well as for extending the typical mathematical logic, offering the mathematical foundation of induction. - In typical scientific and technological applications, probability provides the tools to quantify uncertainty, rationalize decisions under uncertainty, and make predictions of future events under uncertainty, in lieu of unsuccessful deterministic predictions. - Uncertainty seems to be an intrinsic property of nature, as it can emerge even from pure and simple deterministic dynamics, and cannot been eliminated.